Fort Myers Traumatic Brain Injury Lawyer

 If you or a loved one has suffered a brain injury as a result of another party’s actions or negligence, Florida law often permits you to seek compensation for damages in civil court.
 Money will not change the past, but it can help alleviate any financial hardship, allowing victims to focus on rehabilitation and families to cope with their loved one’s injury.

-You need an experienced brain injury attorney who understands the complexities involved with brain injury cases.
+You need an experienced personal injury attorney who understands the complexities involved with brain injury cases.
 If you live in the Fort Myers area, contact the knowledgeable traumatic brain injury lawyers at Viles & Beckman at (239) 208-5223 for a free consultation to learn how we can assist you after a traumatic brain injury.

 Advocating for Traumatic Brain Injury Victims Since 1995